Androgynous Clothing For All Body Shapes & Types

 Nudie Jeans is based on the idea of raw, untreated fabric, which had at the time been falling into oblivion, and wasn’t sought after by the public.

 In some ways, Nudie Jeans’ environmental philosophy was drawn even before the first collection was designed.

 Back then, organic cotton had been around for a while, but more or less as a fly-by.

 The demand for sustainable fabrics decreased, and the supply followed.

 Yet, the founders took it as a rare opportunity and did the opposite.

 The brand uses organic cotton and is known for its selvage jeans, ideal for those who love breaking in a thick pair of denim that lasts forever.

-Bode is an androgynous clothing brand marketed as luxury menswear.
+A creation of Emily Adams Bode, BODE is an androgynous clothing brand marketed as luxury menswear.